 Once you have located a profitable real estate market, it is time to move to the second and most exciting step on the road to owning a positive cash flow rental property: namely, the property search.
 You should use a wide variety of resources both online and offline.
 Look for “For Sale” signs in your neighborhood of choice; check out the local newspapers’ real estate sections; ask around for properties for sale, and visit websites with property listings.

 Before you start all this, however, you should have your budget ready.
 Based on your savings and current income, decide on the maximum price you can afford to pay for an investment property without risking a default on your monthly mortgage payments and a consequent foreclosure.
 Then make sure that you only search for properties within your price range.
 You cannot achieve positive cash flow if you overspend on your rental.

 Conduct Comparative Market Analysis

-After you’ve got an idea of what kind of property you are going to buy, it’s time to conduct comparative market analysis.
-CMA is a must if you want to make sure that you pay a reasonable price for your investment property and end up with positive cash flow.
-This real estate market analysis requires that you find a few properties similar to the one that you are considering buying which were sold in the past couple of months.
-The sale prices of these properties will show you the fair market value of the property that you want to buy.
+After you’ve got an idea of what kind of property you will buy, it’s time to conduct a comparative market analysis.
+CMA is a must if you want to make sure that you pay a reasonable price for your investment property and end up with a positive cash flow.
+This real estate market analysis requires that you find a few properties similar to those you are considering buying, which were sold in the past couple of months.
+The sale prices of these properties will show you the fair market value of the property you want to buy.

 Performing comparative market analysis, however, sounds like a daunting task, especially for first-time investors.
 This process can take days and even weeks, by which time your selected properties might be sold.
 This means that you will need to start the property search process from scratch, which will delay your making money from investing in real estate.

 Alternatively, you can use some real estate investor tools such as a rental property calculator.
-This tool will provide you with readily available real estate comps and show you how much properties in your neighborhood of choice sell for.
+This tool will provide you with readily available real estate comps and show you how many properties have sold in your neighborhood of choice.
 This will speed up your CMA and allow you to move on to the next step faster.